Zip Lines and Adventure Ropes Courses for Kids in and Around NJ

-A popular warm-weather attraction at this ski resort, the zip line soars above a mountain-top lake and offers panoramic views of New York, New Jersey, and Pennsylvania.
+A popular warm-weather attraction at this ski resort, the zip line soars above a mountain-top lake, offers panoramic views of New York, New Jersey, and Pennsylvania.
 Make a zip tour part of an overnight getaway, and enjoy the resort's pool and other amenities.
 Kids must be at least 60 pounds and 48-inches tall to ride.
 Open Friday–Sunday, weather-permitting, and reservations are required.
 Or check out the TreEscape Adventure Park, which opened in 2017, where kids 4+ can tackle rope walks, obstacles, climbing elements, and zip lines.
-Open spring–fall.
+Open spring through fall.

 6. iPlay America Ropes Course – Freehold